pawnu/PythonSecurityPipeline/README.md

 Use this project to create a Jenkins server on AWS Ubuntu 18.04 and DevSecOps pipeline for Python web application

-*Disclaimer: This project is for prototype, do not use it for deploying to production*
+*Disclaimer: This project is for prototype with surface level checks only, do not use it for deploying to production*

 **TO DO:**
 - [x] Select appropriate security tools and sample python project